There are few things that will impress your date more than snagging reservations at one of the numerous French restaurants in Las Vegas.

 Typically offering a high-end experience, many French restaurants in Vegas carry the name of celebrity chefs… and the associated inflated price tag.

-For those craving a multi-course meal, or French cuisine in general, we figured it helpful to create a guide to French dining on the Strip.
+For those craving a multi-course meal, or French cuisine in general, I figured it helpful to create a guide to French dining on the Strip.

-For each restaurant, we’ll be sure to link to the menu so that you can easily compare options.
+For each restaurant, I’ll be sure to link to the menu so that you can easily compare options.

 French Restaurants on the Strip